codingscape/vision-rag/README.md

 # Codingscape Vision RAG Image Generator
 This application uses real life imagery to generate images that match the user's description.
+More information about the project can be found [on the Codingscape Blog](https://codingscape.com/blog/vision-rag-tool-uses-llava-to-increase-cultural-accuracy-in-images)

 ## How it works
 1. Find places using Google's Place API